teojunda/tp/docs/UserGuide.md

 2. Help button: Opens a menu with a link to the User Guide.
 3. Command Box: Enter your command here.
 4. Result Display: Displays the result of your command.
-5. Contact List Display: Displays a list of all student contacts and their contact information.
+5. Displayed Person List: Displays a list of persons' contacts and their contact information.
-6. Side Panel Display: Displays detailed information on a specific student or the attendance overview.
+6. Side Panel Display: Displays detailed information on a specific person or the attendance overview.

 ![Interface](images/InterfaceWalkthrough.png)